Loading...

 Batch retrieval for batch comparison and full manual tally audits.

 After the audit begins, each jurisdiction with batches selected will receive a batch retrieval list.
-Generally this list is downloaded by the jurisdiction retrieving the batches from Arlo, the audit software but sometimes it may be sent to a county by the state or to a local jurisdiction by their county.
+Generally this list is retrieving the batches from Arlo, the audit software but sometimes it may be sent to a county by the state or to a local jurisdiction by their county.

 Note: for a full manual tally, all batches will be audited and a retrieval list will not be generated.